amnn/typed-geomlab-report/report.md

 \subsubsection{Atoms as Tags}

 When we introduced squares, we were lucky that they had a different structure to our representation of rectangles (one number instead of a pair of numbers), but suppose we wish to introduce circles, represented by their radius; How would we distinguish between circles and squares?
-We can tag each kind of shape with a unique identifier, and check for these when matching patterns. \textit{Geomlab}'s atoms are ideal: Their string representation is easy to understand for programmers, and they are designed for fast equality checks.
+We can tag each kind of shape with a unique identifier, and check for these when matching patterns.
+For this we use \textit{Geomlab}'s atoms: Their representation is legible to programmers, and their implementation yields fast equality checks.

 ```
 define area([#rect, w, h]) = w * h